 “I'm gaining a deep understanding of the changes of PBC's monetary policies [of the last] 15 years.
 This summer is a great experience for me.”-Cindy '13

-The impetus for this thesis was to create a project that continued my previous work from my concentrations in geography and ceramics and to strengthen a connection I felt between them.
+The impetus for Patricia's thesis was to create a project that continued my previous work from my concentrations in geography and ceramics and to strengthen a connection I felt between them.
 The focus of this thesis became the understanding of the fire regimes occurring within Portugal through the creation and presentation of tiles inspired by the traditional Portuguese practice of azulejo.